Svetlana Chervonnaya (political historian): Early life and education

-Svetlana Alexandrovna Chervonnaya was born in Moscow on October 14, 1948 to ethnic Jewish parents.
-Chervonnaya's ancestors hailed from Ukraine, Poland, and Belarus, having been forced to live in such places during Tsarist times due to anti-semitic restrictions upon Jewish residence.
+Chervonnaya was born in Moscow on October 14, 1948, to ethnic Jewish parents.
+Chervonnaya's ancestors hailed from Ukraine, Poland, and Belarus, having been forced to live in such places during Tsarist times due to antisemitic restrictions upon Jewish residence.

 Chervonnaya's father was an investigator in the Procurator General's Office in Moscow, part of the People's Commissariat for Justice headed by Andrei Vyshinsky.
 He worked non-political cases including economic crimes, gang crimes, and homicide cases.
 By the time Svetlana started school, he had left the Procurator's office and became a criminal defense attorney.

 A great uncle on Svetlana's mother's side, Efim Dreizer, was a victim of the Great Terror of the 1930s.
 He was arrested, confessed under duress, tried in the first Moscow show trial in 1936 and executed for purportedly participating in a criminal plot in the Red Army directed by Leon Trotsky.
 His family were treated harshly as the family of a so-called "enemy of the people" and met death and exile during the terror.
 They were "rehabilitated" (restored to full citizenship rights) during Khrushchev's "Thaw" of 1956-1958; Efim Dreizer was posthumously rehabilitated only in 1988, during Gorbachev's Glasnost campaign.

 Chervonnaya graduated from secondary school in 1966 and enrolled in Moscow State University in the department of history, where she was admitted to the elite American history program on the basis of a competitive examination taken at the end of her second year.
 She specialized in the study of Franklin D. Roosevelt's New Deal and the post-World War II "New Left" in America, writing her diploma work on Malcolm X and black nationalism.

 Chervonnaya married in 1970 and has two children, a daughter born in 1974 and a son born in 1987.
 Her husband, a physicist and mathematician, died of cancer in 1989.